Gallagator/Mu0_Arm_Assembler/README.md

-A simple assembler written in rust for the simple Mu0-ARM architecture.
+Asimple assembler written in rust for the simple Mu0-ARM architecture.

 Line and column numbers are provided for syntax and semantic errors as well as helpful(ish) error messages.